I used to think the definition of a “hardgainer” was a skinny dude who had trouble gaining muscle.

 I repeat- the bedroom is for sleeping and sex.
 Never keep your cell phone in the bedroom.

 Try not to eat too close to bed time if this keeps you up.
 For me I need at least two hours between my last meal or I don’t sleep as well.
 Experiment with different timing and see what works best for you.

 13) Eat Carbs at Night

-In The Renegade Diet I prescribe carbs at night.
-One of the main reasons for this is that carbs during the day tend to tire you out.
-Better off saving them for the night time when you want that effect.
+In The Renegade Diet I prescribe that you eat the majority of your starchy carbs at night.
+One of the main reasons for this is that you’ll sleep better.

 14) Get it On

 Have sex an hour or so before going to bed.
 This is preferably done with another person as your hand doesn’t seem to produce the same knockout effect.
 Longer duration, high intensity cardio type sessions can also have the opposite effect and keep you up for a few more hours, so keep it short and sweet if you want to get the deepest sleep possible.
 Yes, I’ve tested these theories thoroughly.

 Improving sleep quantity and quality has to take precedence over all else when you want to improve your hormonal profile.

 I know most people will ignore this advice and start looking for the greatest new supplement.
 But trust me NOTHING is more important for your health and your gains in the gym than sleep.